neilopet/RustGPS/README.md

 This code hasn't been updated since February 17th, 2014 so I'm not sure if it still works.

 As always, use it responsibly.

+P.S.
+Please disregard the mess.
+It was never revised because of the time sensitivity of the project.
+It's a cheat and we wanted our fun before the window closed.